Ayu200git/Ayu200git/README.md

-👋 Hi, I’m @Ayu200git!
-Welcome to my GitHub profile.
+👋 Hi, I’m Ayush Gupta Welcome to my GitHub profile.

 👀 I’m interested in exploring new technologies and building innovative solutions for real world problems.